-The Board has made the decision to reduce its opening schedule for 2018 to 4 restaurants (4 in 2017), which will impact the financial performance in 2018.
-The Board will increase the number of openings ahead of this revised 2018 target if suitably attractive locations become available and dependent on market conditions.
+The Board has made the decision to reduce its opening schedule for 2018 to 4 restaurants in 2018 (4 in 2017), which will impact the financial performance in 2018.
+The Board will increase the numbers of openings ahead of this revised 2018 target if suitably attractive locations become available and dependent on market conditions.